If someone made a list of the top fitness secrets, doing isometric exercises before bed would have to be in the top 10.

 You need a trick, a shortcut.

 Isometric exercise might be the secret to a well-rounded exercise program and fitting in exercise to your day.
 You can use them to build strength and flexibility, and they won’t necessarily upset your sleep as more rigorous exercise will.
 Not only that, but you don’t need to go out to a gym, and they’re convenient.
-They’re also very time efficient because they typically exercise whole groups of muscles at once.
+They’re also very time-efficient.
+They typically exercise whole groups of muscles at once.

-Walking, isometrics and only a few other forms of exercise fit in your day before bed without interrupting your sleep.
+Walking, isometrics, and only a few other forms of exercise can fit in your day before bed without interrupting your sleep.

 You need to know an isometric routine just in case